lsymonds/Moogie.Queues/README.md

 ## Provider Details

-Some queue providers and their abstracted implementations within Moogie.Queues have particular quirks or implementation details that you should be aware of.
+Some queue providers and their abstracted implementations within Brits have particular quirks or implementation details that you should be aware of.

 ### Amazon's Simple Queue Service Provider